kat-jiang/Travel-planning-project/README.md

-# Travel-planning-project
+# TravelBugs
+Plan.
+Collaborate.
+Travel.
+Repeat.
 Traveling with a group of friends is very fun, but can be difficult to coordinate.
-My travel app will take the stress out of planning a group trip by allowing multiple users to interact and collaborate on planning their trip.
-Once a trip has been decided on, users can start by creating a new trip and adding in their trip buddies.
-The app will generate a list of top rated activities and restaurants for users to explore and add to their itinerary.
-Users also have the option of using the search bar to find their own activities.
-Once activities are added to the itinerary, users can edit the date and times to their liking.
-If users have trouble deciding on an activity or time, a poll can be made and all users can vote on their choice.
-In addition, users have the option to assign tasks to other users to keep each other organized.
+TravelBugs will take the stress out of planning a group trip by allowing multiple users to interact and collaborate on planning their trip.
+Users can create a trip, invite their friends and start building the itinerary together.
+Users can explore the local area for activities, assign tasks to each other and create polls if they have trouble deciding on an activity.
 ## Table of Contents
 * 🤖 [Technologies](#technologies-used)
 * ⭐ [Features](#features)